khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 Selected student questions:

-* You mention in your first lecture that the method of classical reduction (correlation, sufficiency, necessity) is only useful for more simple behaviors.
-What methods are used for more complex ones?
-What would be an example of a behavior that cannot be understood through classical reduction? are there any behaviors that are deemed impossible to understand through current scientific procedures?
 * In the second lecture you mentioned that sleep, while complex, is on the 'more inhibition' side of things.
 I'm curious about this because I wonder what our brain is doing when we are trying to fall asleep.
 Are more inhibitory neurotransmitters being used to "shut us down" and allow ourselves to become unconscious?
 Also I've heard that our brains are very active while we are asleep, how are we able to stay asleep while many neurons are still firing?
 Do we have a specific part of our brain that isn't spiking, which allows us to sleep?
 * For the article on dendritic computations, The argument presented single neurons and their dendrites as processors within processors.
 Apparently dendrites have their own activation thresholds, have localized spikes, and can act as AND gates.
 Given that neurons were considered as simple switches, could this effect neuroscience further than incorrect models?
 Wouldn't there be computational or functional assumptions that rely on the basis of "dumb neurons"?
-* I'm curious as to how these excitatory and inhibitory synapses relate to energy levels, and being tired or more awake, and then how this relationship gets effected by addictions (if it is a more direct relationship).
-For example, in your second lecture, you explain how when there is no spiking (no excitatory actions) then people are pretty much in a coma, and when everything is spiking (no inhibitory actions) then people will be seizuring.
-Is the ratio or level of excitatory vs. inhibitory changing depending on how awake you are, like in the AM are less excitatory synapses firing than later in the day?
-And also how do supplements effect this ratio?
-Like when you drink coffee and get the jitters, is this related to a higher level of excitatory synapses firing?
 * If some neurons shoulder more than others, could there be smarter clusters of neurons?
 * The two readings on ethology and neuroethology make me wonder about the specific relationship that psychology and modern psychoanalysis have with older fields of ethology and zoology.
 Does modern psychology come as a direct result of broad studies in behavioral patterns such as aggression/emotional regulation?
 Or, did this question of the mind come side by side ethology?
 * It seems like more often in neurology, neuroethology involves studying species that aren’t usually considered “lab species”.
 Consequently, are there more often ethical dilemmas that scientists face or critics raise?
 Does studying more “complex” species give rise to greater ethical questions?
 How could we not then question our study of “lower” life forms?